18F/ux-guide/_pages/research/plan.md

 Review your recruitment criteria with your team.
 Make sure you’re planning to recruit the right people to help answer your research questions.

+#### Participant safety as a recruitment factor

+We have a responsibility to further the best interests of the people impacted by our works and to avoid actions that might bring harm to research participants.

+- Mitigate the chances of triggering a trauma response by not recruiting people at their most vulnerable
+  - For example, if your project is to develop a person centered addiction recovery website, instead of someone actively experiencing addiction you might recruit people who are at least 30 days into their recovery journey or the friends and family of people expreincing addiction or in recovery
+- Protect employee safety during internal research
+  - We want stakeholders to be engaged, but having them observe usability tests and interviews of collegues might cause participants anxiety or diminished honesty in conversations about topics that might have potential repercussions to their jobs or relationships

 #### Recruitment for demographic diversity
-It’s important to ensure the audiences you’re designing products and services for are part of your research.
+It’s important that the audiences you’re designing products and services for are part of your research.
+Ensuring diversity helps to design, develop, and deliver technology products and services in ways that:
+- Includes the many communities/geographies, identities, races, ethnicities, backgrounds, abilities, cultures, and beliefs of the American people, including underserved communities.
+- Leads to consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment.
+- Recognizes, appreciates, and uses the talents and skills of our employees and end users of all backgrounds.
+- Allows all people, including people with disabilities, to fully and independently use them.

 There are a few strategies you can use to include research participants who are representative of the users you’re designing for:

 - **Start recruitment early.** Develop your participant pool sooner rather than later and tap into your agency partners’ resources to locate the appropriate participants.
 It’s often easiest to get access to people who already use a service, but sometimes your research goals involve learning from people who aren’t currently using an existing service.
 They may be difficult to find.
 If there’s an existing website, you might be able to add a link to provide feedback with an option to sign up to speak with you.
 - **Tap into organizations and networks that serve the populations you’re trying to engage.** Personal networks can be an okay place to start recruiting from, depending on how representative your networks are.
 However, it is important to expand past personal networks as soon as possible because asking family, friends, and colleagues to participate in research may contribute to the likelihood of bias impacting the findings.